 A large part of our mission at Boston Organics is to provide better access to fresh, healthy foods.
 We want to highlight a key local partnership that helps make this possible.

 With unemployment at an all time low and the demands of work increasing, companies are continuously looking for services and products to improve office culture, and keep employees healthy, energized and engaged.
 This has led to some pretty exciting new ideas, as well as ways of rethinking existing employee benefits.
 There's more to employee benefits than ping pong tables or beer in the break room (although there's nothing wrong with those).

 We're headed to the PERKS Convention on May 2.
 This is a unique event for anyone that is responsible for managing employee benefits (i.e., HR, Facilities, Office Admins).
 PERKS showcases all kinds of products, services and amenities for employees.
 If you're able to join us at PERKS, we'd love to see you (visit us at booth 158).
 But if you can't make it, these are a few companies offering some cool office perks.

 Bootstrap Compost is featuring Boston Organics as their April Bootstrap Buddy!
 Bootstrap Compost is a sustainable company doing great work to improve our food system.
 Naturally, we love working together!

-Topics: produce delivery, Recipes, Community Events, boston organics, Atlas Farm, organic produce, Newsletter, Organic Grocery Delivery Boston, New England Local Fruits and Vegetables, Original Boston Organics Blog
+Topics: Organic Compost, produce delivery, Community Events, boston organics, Organic Grocery Delivery Boston, Boston Local Partnerships, New England Local Fruits and Vegetables, Original Boston Organics Blog

 October is both Fair Trade Month and Non-GMO Month – a reminder for us to pause our busy lives for one moment and to reflect on the current state of our food system.
 With the school year in full swing and the holiday season quickly approaching, this is a good opportunity to think critically and learn more about the food we eat and where it comes from!